AuReMe/emapper2gbk/README.rst

                                 output directory/file path
         -g GFF, --gff GFF     gff file or directory -gt GFF_TYPE, --gff-type GFF_TYPE
-                                gff type, by default emapper2gbk search for CDS with gene as Parent in the GFF, but by using the '-gt cds_only' option emapper2gbk will only use the CDS information from the genome -nf NAMEFILE, --namefile NAMEFILE
+                                gff type, by default emapper2gbk search for CDS with gene as Parent in the GFF, but by using the '-gt cds_only' option emapper2gbk will only use the CDS information from the genome, by using '-gt gmove' emapper2gbk will use mRNA to find CDS, by using 'eggnog' emapper2gbk will use the output ifles of eggnog-mapper -nf NAMEFILE, --namefile NAMEFILE
                                 organism/genome name (col 2) associated to genome file basenames (col 1).
-Default =
+Default = 'metagenome' for metagenomic and 'cellular organisms' for genomic
-                                'metagenome' for metagenomic and 'cellular organisms' for genomic -n NAME, --name NAME  organism/genome name in quotes -a ANNOTATION, --annotation ANNOTATION
+        -n NAME, --name NAME  organism/genome name in quotes -a ANNOTATION, --annotation ANNOTATION
                                 eggnog annotation file or directory
         -c CPU, --cpu CPU     cpu number for metagenomic mode or genome mode using input directories -go GOBASIC, --gobasic GOBASIC
-                                go ontology, GOBASIC is either the name of an existing file containing the GO Ontology or the name of the file that will be created by emapper2gbk containing the GO Ontology -q, --quiet           quiet mode, only warning, errors logged into console --keep-gff-annotation
+                                go ontology, GOBASIC is either the name of an existing file containing the GO Ontology or the name of the file that will be created by emapper2gbk containing the GO Ontology
+        -q, --quiet           quiet mode, only warning, errors logged into console --keep-gff-annotation
                                 Copy the annotation from the GFF (product) into the genbank output file.
+        --ete                 Use ete3 NCBITaxa instead of query on the EBI Taxonomy Database for taxonomic ID assignation (useful if there is no internet access, except that ete3 NCBITaxa database must have been downloaded before).

   * Examples